ibm-cloud-docs/codeengine/service-bind.md

 ### Option 1: Use the default service binding access policies
 {: #service-bind-option1}

 When you create a service binding in a project, {{site.data.keyword.codeengineshort}} checks to see if the project is already configured for service binding.
-If a project is not configured, {{site.data.keyword.codeengineshort}} creates a Service ID for the project with Editor and Manager access for all services in the project resource group.
+If a project is not configured, {{site.data.keyword.codeengineshort}} creates a Service ID for the project with Operator and Manager access for all services in the project resource group.

 If you have insufficient permissions to create this Service ID, then you recieve an error and the service binding is not created.
 Talk to your account administrator about your access policies, or ask them to configure the {{site.data.keyword.codeengineshort}} project for you.